phrenotype/safari/README.md

 Previously submitted form values are automatically filled or choosen.

 ## Install
-`composer require chase/safari`
+`composer require safari/safari`

 ## Usage

-For each form, you need to define a class that extends `Chase\Safari\Form`, an abstract class.
+For each form, you need to define a class that extends `Safari\Form`, an abstract class.
 Ensure the parent constructor in called within your own constructor.
 The super global containing the form values should be passed to it.
 The super global is automatically encoded using `htmlentities` to prevent `xss`.

 Additionally, you can optionally assign form attributes in the constructor.
 However, make sure you declare them as instance attributes or you will be unable to retrieve the values later.